 These instructions assume you have been granted appropriate permissions to the resource you are attempting to interact with.
 If you have problems interacting with the resource, contact the owner of the resource.
 If you do not know the resource owner, contact the UWM Help Desk at this webpage: UWM Help Desk.

 - Opening the resource calendar

 - Creating a new meeting for the resource

 - Adding a resource mailbox

 - Sending an email on behalf of the resource

-- Open Outlook 2013 and select the Calendar tab.
+- Open Outlook 2016 and select the Calendar tab.
 It is located in the lower left corner.

 - If you don't have the Resource added, you will need to add it to your calendar.
 To do this, right click Other Calendars and select Add Calendar and click Open Shared Calendar.

 3. You will then be given a prompt to add the specific resource you are trying to access.
 Type in the Resource's name and select OK to have it search the directory for the calendar.